huyhnguy/Popinjay-Messaging-App/README.md

 - they get kicked from a group
 - they are given the admin role in a group
 - they have their admin role taken away in a group
-- they are given the master role in a group
+- they are given the owner role in a group

 ## Technologies
 - MongoDB